apalbright/thelittledataset/content/about.md

 title: About
 ---

-**The Little Dataset That Could** functions as an outlet for a continuously curious researcher, Alex, who loves asking questions and finding answers with data.^[*Thanks to [my Patreon](https://www.patreon.com/allbriteallday) supporters: Jesse White, Emily White, Victor Luo, Annie Kaempfer, Jennifer Reed, and Tom Albright!*]
+**The Little Dataset That Could** functions as an outlet for a continuously curious researcher, Alex, who loves asking questions and finding answers with data.

 ---